rustformers/llama-rs/README.md

+# ARCHIVAL NOTICE

+This repository has been archived due to a lack of time and resources for continued development.
+If you are interested in continuing the development of this project, or obtaining the crate name, please contact [@philpax](https://github.com/philpax).

+There are several high-quality alternatives for inference of LLMs and other models in Rust.
+We recommend that you consider using one of these libraries instead of `llm`; they have been kept up-to-date and are more likely to be actively maintained.

+A selection is presented below.
+Note that this is not an exhaustive list, and the best solution for you may have changed since this list was compiled:

+- [Ratchet](https://github.com/huggingface/ratchet): a `wgpu`-based ML inference library with a focus on web support and efficient inference
+- [Candle](https://github.com/huggingface/candle)-based libraries (i.e. pure Rust outside of platform support libraries):
+  - [mistral.rs](https://github.com/EricLBuehler/mistral.rs): supports quantized models for popular LLM architectures, Apple Silicon + CPU + CUDA support, and is designed to be easy to use
+  - [kalosm](https://crates.io/crates/kalosm): simple interface for language, audio and image models
+  - [candle-transformers](https://github.com/huggingface/candle/tree/main/candle-transformers): first-party Candle library for inference of a wide variety of transformer-based models, similar to Hugging Face Transformers.
+Relatively low-level, so some knowledge of ML will be required.
+  - [callm](https://crates.io/crates/callm): supports Llama, Mistral, Phi 3 and Qwen 2
+- [llama.cpp](https://github.com/ggerganov/llama.cpp) wrappers (i.e. not pure Rust, but at the frontier of open-source compiled LLM inference):
+  - [drama_llama](https://crates.io/crates/drama_llama): high-level Rust-idiomatic wrapper around `llama.cpp`
+  - [llm_client](https://crates.io/crates/llm_client): also supports other external LLM APIs
+  - [llama_cpp](https://crates.io/crates/llama_cpp): safe, high-level Rust bindings
+  - [llama-cpp-2](https://crates.io/crates/llama-cpp-2): lightly-wrapped raw bindings that follow the C++ API closely
+- Aggregators of external LLM APIs:
+  - [allms](https://crates.io/crates/allms): type-safe interactions for OpenAI, Anthropic, Mistral, Gemini and more in future.
+Attempts to share a common interface for all APIs.
+  - [llmclient](https://crates.io/crates/llmclient): Rust client for Gemini, OpenAI, Anthropic and Mistral.

+The original README follows.

+---

 # `llm` - Large Language Models for Everyone, in Rust

 `llm` is an ecosystem of Rust libraries for working with large language models -